phcurado/parameter/README.md

 [![License](https://img.shields.io/hexpm/l/parameter.svg)](https://hex.pm/packages/parameter)

-`Parameter` helps you shape data that comes from external sources into Elixir internal types.
-  The main use case is to use `Parameter` when dealing with any external data in general such as integrating with APIs, parsing user input or validating data that comes into your system.
+`Parameter` helps you shape data from external sources into Elixir internal types.
+Use it to deal with any external data in general, such as API integrations, parsing user input, or validating data that comes into your system.

   `Parameter` offers the following helpers:
   - Schema creation and validation